confirmxxx/cowork-vault-bridge/README.md

 # cowork-vault-bridge

-Bridges your **obsidian-mind** vault with **Anthropic Cowork**, giving every Cowork session live context from your second brain — active projects, north star goals, recent decisions, gotchas, and tool access — without any manual copy-paste.
+Bridges your **obsidian-mind** vault with **Claude Cowork**, giving every Cowork session live context from your second brain — active projects, north star goals, recent decisions, gotchas, and tool access — without any manual copy-paste.

 Built for the obsidian-mind stack.
 Works on Windows, no admin rights required.